Menu

 I should wrap this up just with the observations on the human head, but in class I'd often include some other examples of the power, and significance, of form as an element of art.
 Some of these I'll cover again in a post on biomorphic shapes, but consider what cellular and multicellular life forms consist of; enclosures, erections and sphincters.

 I'd personally recognize these forms and the 'engineering' of life in much of the biomorphic abstract art of the 20th century.
-I'd also see them in architecture; perhaps the womb like enclosure of St. Peter's in Rome with the cervix like colonnade of Bernini out front that might draw in the devoted in like sperm cells.
+I'd also see them in architecture; perhaps the womb like enclosure of St. Peter's in Rome with the cervix like colonnade of Bernini out front that might draw in the devoted like sperm cells.
 Or, better still, at ground zero in Toronto, the Doom Stadium, and enormous womb-like enclosure with a sphincter-like retractable roof cheek and jowl with what was at one time the worlds biggest free standing erection.
 Womb, cock and cunt.

 You should know the shape of the Citreon, if you're of a certain age.
 Often regarded as one of the finer auto designs.
 It is often used in the advertising of other products for the design prestige associated with the form.
 But look closely in the ad below; there is a motif that is a 2D form, a series of shapes which, if you're Canadian, should suggest something you are quite familiar with.